ryskit/amazon-cognito-identity-management-workshop/docs/01-user-auth.md

 You will need to create a Cognito Identity Pool linked to the Cognito User Pool and app client ID you just created.
 Your application will not require un-authenticated users to access any AWS resources, so you do not need to enable access to unauthenticated identities.

-1. In the Cognito console, choose **Federated Identities** in the header bar to switch to the console for Cognito Federated Identities.
+1. In the Cognito console, choose **Federated Identities** in the header bar (top left) to switch to the console for Cognito Federated Identities.

 1. Choose **Create new Identity pool**.

-1. Input `wildrydes_identity_pool` as the Identity pool name.
+1. Input **wildrydes_identity_pool** as the Identity pool name.

 1. Expand **Authentication providers**.